MattHatwey/Manemo/chapter5.md

 Manemos started pouring in at about 8:50PM.
 A few Manemos arrived earlier.

 All the Manemos were there by 9:10PM.
 The festival was going to start at 9:30PM, but since everyone had already arrived, they started early.

+Manemos started eating, playing, running, looking at the sky, etc. Leaf and Aves look at the sky and smile at each other.
+Some Manemos were selling stuff.

+"Blue Peekaboo's Slime!
+Selling now!!!"

+"Bake sale!
+Bake sale!"

+"We're selling books!
+New signed books!"

+"Selling pencilcases!!!"

+Everyone was buying.

+Snow looked down and saw a note on the ground.
+He picked it up.
+It was a little scribble of a pirate with wings flying away from a pirate ship.
+Snow looked around and saw a boy holding the same pack of notes.
+Snow gave the boy the note.
+The boy smiled, before saying "Thank you!
+That was my drawing!"
+He went running off happily.
+Snow looked and smiled.

+Suddenly the boy reappeared.
+"Strange isn't it?
+Why would I know about Shirottori-?"
+He said.
+Snow jumped.
+"Where did you come from?
+Who are you?!"

+"I guess you don't know either.
+Nobody does."
+He made a fake smile.

+"I'm Rigel."

+He dissapeared.

+Snow stared.
+The notes were all on the ground.
+Snow saw all the little scribbles.
+One of a girl crying in a burning village holding a picture of her sister.
+Next was a picture of a girl finding shelter under an old advertise sign.
+She was laughing for some bizzare reason.
+Then he